 A scavenger hunt is another great option for Instagram.
 For example, come up with several puzzles or tasks that are posted on Stories and/or in your feed.
 For example: Answer a question on Stories, or Find [insert #] differences on two similar pictures.
 Participants need to complete each task to enter, and the first follower to complete all tasks is crowned the winner.

 This more generic

 Encourage your audience to get artsy with a drawing or painting contest.
-Have them create an artistic representation of their favorite product from your store, and then open up voting on which one your audience likes best.
+Have them create an artistic representation of their favorite product from your store, and then open up voting to see which one your audience likes best.

 Especially around the holidays, a recipe contest is a great way to get people sharing their favorite foods and tips for dishes.
 If you have a

 Pro tip: you can create recipe contests during the holidays tied to popular seasonal dishes or flavors.

 13. Fill in the blank contest